 - discount members get online access

-- full-paying members have a choice between online access (regular fee, lowered to the level of the 2001 rates) or online access + a paper copy (for a higher membership fee)
+- full-paying members have a choice between online access (regular fee) or online access + a paper copy (for a higher membership fee)

 - free paper copies are still sent to libraries in countries with serious currency restrictions and with less-developed internet facilities